We provide leadership and support to help strengthen safety across the important adventure tourism and outdoor sector. Read more.

 Influencing the regulators

-We actively advocate for adventure tourism operators on a range of regulatory issues affecting safety and their business.
+We actively advocate for adventure tourism operators on a range of regulatory and operational issues affecting safety and their business.
 We work closely with public and private sector organisations to improve visitor safety, including WorkSafe NZ, Maritime NZ, , Civil Aviation Authority of NZ, the Department of Conservation and the NZ Mountain Safety Council

 A key part of our approach to strengthening safety across the adventure tourism sector is building strong relationships with other organisations working in this space, including the New Zealand Recreation Association, New Zealand Outdoor Instructors Association and the New Zealand Mountain Guides Association.